karthikeyaparunandi/karthikeyaparunandi.github.io/pages/about.md

 ##### <span style="color:Gray">**About me**</span>
 <span style="font-size: 14px;">
-I’m an AI/ML engineer based in the SF Bay Area, specializing in decision-making for autonomous systems with a [research background](research.md) at the intersection of Reinforcement learning, and motion planning under uncertainty.
-My journey has taken me from working on motion planning for robot arms and drones to my current focus on behavioral planning for self-driving cars at [Cruise LLC](https://www.getcruise.com/).<br></span>
+I’m an AI/ML engineer based in the SF Bay Area, specializing in decision-making for autonomous systems.
+In my previous life, I did [academic research](research.md) at the intersection of Reinforcement learning, and motion planning under uncertainty.
+My journey in the industry has taken me from developing algorithms for motion planning of robot arms at [Vicarious](https://www.vicarious.com/) (now acquired by Alphabet) and drones to my current focus on behavioral planning for self-driving cars at [Cruise LLC](https://www.getcruise.com/).<br></span>

 <span style="font-size: 14px;">
 At Cruise, I’m involved in developing large-scale ML algorithms that plan a car's maneuvers (such as lane changes, stopping/ yielding at traffic lights, making turns, etc.) ensuring that the vehicle reaches its destination safely, comfortably, and legally.<br>